dstackai/dstack/CONTRIBUTING.md

 ## Learn dstack internals

-If you make a non-trivial change to `dstack`, we recommend you learn about `dstack` internals.
+If you make a non-trivial change to `dstack`, we recommend that you learn about `dstack` internals.
 A good place to start is [contributing/ARCHITECTURE.md](contributing/ARCHITECTURE.md).

 ## Make a PR